Crypt opened for clues to missing Vatican schoolgirl

 In a twist worthy of a Dan Brown novel, near the tomb in the Sant’ Apollinare basilica, investigators also found other bones, lawyer Lorenzo Radogna said.

-He added that they were likely old bones since the church had been used for burials for centuries.
+He added that the were likely old bones since the church had been used for burials for centuries.

 Police and forensic experts will be checking the crypt further and examining De Pedis’ body and coffin as well as the other bones to see if they can shed light on the Orlandi disappearance.